 The E&S Earthquake Contract reinsures personal lines property catastrophe losses in California caused by the peril of earthquakes and insured by our excess and surplus lines insurer.
-The contract expires June 30, 2018.
+The contract is a three-year term contract effective June 30, 2018 through June 30, 2021, both days inclusive.
 The E&S Earthquake Contract provides reinsurance on a 100% quota share basis with no retention.
 The contract allows for cession of policies providing earthquake coverage so long as the total amount of in-force building limits provided by those policies does not exceed \$400 million.
 This \$400 million cap limits the policies that are covered by the reinsurance contract and not the amount of loss eligible for cession, which includes losses to dwellings, other structures, personal property and additional living expenses on policies covered by this program.
 The \$400 million cap which serves to limit cessions to the contract has not been exceeded.
-Claim adjustment fees are indemnified as a percentage of ultimate net loss under the contract.
 The E&S Earthquake Contract reinsures only shake damage resulting from the earthquake peril.